Financial Freedom: What's Your Number?

 Show Notes

 Everybody talks about retiring at 65 like it's a finish line.
 It's not.
 Retirement isn't an age — it's a number.
-Specifically, it's the number at which your passive income covers your living expenses and your paycheck becomes optional.
+Specifically, it's the dollar amount at which your passive income covers your living expenses and your paycheck becomes optional.

-Vicki Robin nailed this in Your Money or Your Life: financial freedom happens when the income from your investments exceeds your cost of living.
+Vicki Robin put it clearly in Your Money or Your Life: financial freedom happens when the income from your investments exceeds your cost of living.
 That crossing point is your Financial Independence Number — your FI number.

 The 4% Rule: Finding Your Magic Number